ARCTraining/hpc2-software/book/course/containers.md

 the example we just used `run` which executes a predefined piece of software within the container, but you are not limited to only running the command set when the container was created.

+Note that you normally have read only access to the container, and only have write access to directories of the host mapped into the container.

 ## What else can I do with containers?